Skip to content

 Key characteristics:

-• Table-specific retention: Each database table has independent retention settings
+• Table-specific retention: Each database table has independent retention settings.

-• Configurable frequency: Purge operations can run daily, weekly, or monthly per table
+• Configurable frequency: Purge operations can run daily, weekly, or monthly per table.

-• Selective operation: Individual tables can be enabled or disabled independently
+• Selective operation: Individual tables can be enabled or disabled independently.

 Without active data retention management, rConfig databases grow continuously as the system accumulates: